 The highest point of the Coyote Mountains is Carrizo Mountain.
 An old mine road winds through Painted Gorge and up the hills to a turn-around about 300 feet below the summit.
 A use-trail and some cross-country makes for an easy hike to the top.
-The mountains sit within the Yuha Dsert Recreation Area, which features tracks for off-road vehicles.
+The mountains sit within the Yuha Desert Recreation Area, which features tracks for off-road vehicles.
 The badlands below the range extend many miles north and east, and are popular with the off-road crowd.
-A few venture into Painted Gorge and to the turn-around up high, but the road up high is narrow, steep and rocky with some very exposed sections demanding a very skilled driver and a beefy Jeep (if you'd like to see what it's like, you may view a video here
+A few venture into Painted Gorge and to the turn-around up high, but the road up high is narrow, steep and rocky with some very exposed sections demanding an experienced driver and a beefy Jeep (if you'd like to see what it's like, you may view a video here

 This road serves as the natural route to the top.
 In Fall and Winter, this is an enjoyable hike, and especially when the gate is closed (Jan 1 to June 30), you will probably have the mountains to yourself.
 It's very remote, stark desert, and very peaceful.
 The mountains feature no significant brush other than ocotillo, barrel cactus, creosote and shrubs.
 Wildlife includes the Peninsular Bighorn Sheep, and as usual, snakes when warm.
 Summer is very hot: things heat up as early as March and stay warm even into October.